 Hidden constraints.
 We propose hidden constraints, which make it possible to implement more flexible constraints by keeping constraint specifications secret.
-Furthermore, hidden constraints lead to a simpler access-control algorithm.
+Furthermore, hidden constraints lead to a more simplified access-control algorithm.

-Finally, we present a distributed, certificate-based access-control architecture that exploits these algorithms in order to provide context-sensitive services that do not leak confidential information, two example implementations of this architecture, and a performance evaluation.
+Finally, we present a distributed, certificate-based access-control architecture that exploits these algorithms in order to provide context-sensitive services that do not leak confidential information, an example implementation of this architecture, and a performance evaluation.